lblod/acmidm-login-service/README.md

 ### ACM/IDM OpenID Connect
 More information on the OpenID Connect integration with ACM/IDM can be found on the [ACM/IDM documentation website](https://authenticatie.vlaanderen.be/docs/beveiligen-van-toepassingen/integratie-methoden/oidc/) (Dutch only).

+Currently this service supports 2 of the authentication methods (see 'How-to guides')
+1. Authentication using client ID and secret via basic auth
+2. Authentication using a JWT token with an RSA256 public/private key